myaswen/myaswen/README.md

 ### Hi there 👋

+I’m a full stack software engineer concentrated in web development using JavaScript (ES6), Python, HTML5, and CSS3.
+Alongside those languages, I’m skilled with React, Redux, Express.js, Sequelize, Flask, SQLAlchemy, SQLite3, PostgreSQL, SQL, Git, and Node.js.
+Check out my public repos to see what I’ve built using these technologies!

+Previous to studying software engineering, I worked as a team lead at a startup that specialized in building accessory dwelling units (also known as tiny houses).
+While there, I spent a lot of time working with software solutions to help increase efficiency in our production processes.
+One of those software solutions was a web app created by the founders of the company, which triggered a greater interest in software for me.
+This background has instilled in me the importance of forward planning and attention to detail.
+I’m eager to find my role in a team that shares the same values–and contribute to something great!

 <!--
 **myaswen/myaswen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.